CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

   scheduledDate, // scheduled date of matchUps to return };

-const { completedMatchUps, dateMatchUps, courtsData, groupInfo, venues } = engine.competitionScheduleMatchUps({
+const { completedMatchUps, dateMatchUps, courtsData, groupInfo, participants, venues } = engine.competitionScheduleMatchUps({
+    courtCompletedMatchUps, // boolean - include completed matchUps in court.matchUps - useful for pro-scheduling
-  alwaysReturnCompleted, // boolean - when true return completed matchUps regardless of publish state courtCompletedMatchUps, // boolean - include completed matchUps in court.matchUps - useful for pro-scheduling participantsProfile, // optional - ability to specify additions to context (see parameters of getParticipants()) withCourtGridRows, // optional boolean - return { rows } of matchUps for courts layed out as a grid, with empty cells minCourtGridRows, // optional integer - minimum number of rows to return (compared to auto-calculated rows) sortDateMatchUps, // boolean boolean - optional - defaults to `true` usePublishState, // boolean - when true filter out events and dates that have not been published matchUpFilters, // optional; [ scheduledDate, scheduledDates: [], courtIds: [], stages: [], roundNumbers: [], matchUpStatuses: [], matchUpFormats: []] sortCourtsData, // boolean - optional
+    alwaysReturnCompleted, // boolean - when true return completed matchUps regardless of publish state hydrateParticipants, // boolean - defaults to true; when false, matchUp sides contain participantId and only context specific attributes of participant: { entryStatus, entryStage }
+    participantsProfile, // optional - ability to specify additions to context (see parameters of getParticipants()) withCourtGridRows, // optional boolean - return { rows } of matchUps for courts layed out as a grid, with empty cells minCourtGridRows, // optional integer - minimum number of rows to return (compared to auto-calculated rows) sortDateMatchUps, // boolean boolean - optional - defaults to `true` usePublishState, // boolean - when true filter out events and dates that have not been published matchUpFilters, // optional; [ scheduledDate, scheduledDates: [], courtIds: [], stages: [], roundNumbers: [], matchUpStatuses: [], matchUpFormats: []] sortCourtsData, // boolean - optional
   });
 ```

 ---